zigamedved/OpenSentry/README.md

 2. **Server-side Monitoring**:
    - When a ping is received, CronSentry updates the job's status to "healthy"
-   - A background service runs every minute to check for missing jobs
+   - A background service runs every 10 seconds to check for missing jobs
    - If a job misses its expected ping time, its status changes to "missing"
    - Missing jobs trigger notifications based on your settings